LukasKava/Inception/README.md

+1STEP: establish ssh connection.

+===== ?Reason for ssh connection is to be able to copy paste information from host to the virtual machine easily ====

 1. Establish ssh connection from VM to WSL 2 environment and puTTY.
   - sudo apt install openssh-server
 2. Check if its running